-Sibling Tests
+Sibling Testing

 A sibling DNA test may be performed instead of a paternity test when the alleged father is deceased, unavailable or unwilling to take part but the child’s possible full or half-sibling is available.